gvwilson/sensibleadventures/maddy-roo/in-heck-outline.md

   - Sindy believes everything that happens is because of her luck shaping
     - Conversation ends with Sindy in tears
     - Shaper Leaf gently tries to convince her that the world is still full of coincidences
+    - And that luck shaping isn't guaranteed to be good or bad without a lot of training: it just makes unlikely things happen
     - "Too many shapers come to believe that the world revolves around their ability."
     - "It is far too dangerous for you to go.
 It is far too dangerous for them too."
   - Maddy goes to see Dockety